mnebuerquo/python-tutorial/tutorial.md

 --

-Reduce transforms a sequence into something else:
+Reduce transforms a sequence into a single value.
+The lambda function takes two arguments which are the first two elements of the list, and in later iterations they are the result of the last call and the next element of the
+list:
 ```python
 f = lambda a,b: a if (a > b) else b